Did you know that individuals with cerebral palsy are more likely to develop osteoporosis than those without CP?

 Many factors associated with cerebral palsy are also associated with low bone mineral density and osteoporosis.

-Risk factors include immobility, poor nutrition, and adverse side effects of medications.
+Common risk factors for osteoporosis among individuals with cerebral palsy include immobility, poor nutrition, and adverse side effects of medications.

-Cerebral palsy is a motor disability caused by damage to the developing brain.
+Cerebral palsy is a motor disability caused by damage to the developing brain before or during birth, or in early childhood.

 More severe cases of cerebral palsy can make it very difficult for individuals to control their legs.

-Generally, children that cannot walk spend the majority of their time in their wheelchairs.
+Generally, children that cannot walk spend the majority of their time in their wheelchairs, and the muscles of their legs are largely unused.

 Our bodies function on demand.
 Think ‘use it or lose it.’
 It takes energy to conserve bone density and muscle mass.
 If you do not use your legs, the body doesn’t see a point in expending the energy to maintain them.